|Michigan Island (Old), WI|

 Description: In the early 1850s, before the opening of the Soo Locks, the village of La Pointe on Madeline Island was the primary port on western Lake Superior.
 Congress appropriated $5,000 for a lighthouse to mark the way to the fur trading settlement of La Pointe in 1853, and it was decided to place the navigational aid on nearby Long Island.
 However, when workmen arrived in 1856 to construct the lighthouse, Abraham Smolk, a local representative of the Lighthouse Board, directed them to Michigan Island.

 Michigan Island Lighthouse was discontinued in 1858 with the establishment of LaPointe Lighthouse, but in 1867, the Lighthouse Board reported “it seems to be desirable to re-establish it,” and requested $6,000 to renovate and relight the abandoned station.
-Congress provided the requisite amount on July 20, 1868, and the light from a three-and-a-half-order Fresnel lens was put in operation on September 15, 1869.
+Congress provided the requisite amount on July 20, 1868, and the light from a third-and-a-half-order Fresnel lens was put in operation on September 15, 1869.
 As all the doors and windows of the old lighthouse had been carried off, the required repairs “amounted to but little less than rebuilding it.”

 Roswell H. Pendergrast was hired as keeper at an annual salary of $560.
 He and his wife Helen planted over 1,000 trees and shrubs to determine which would thrive on the island.
 The couple developed an extensive orchard, with an emphasis on apple trees, and in 1872 they sold more than $3,000 in nursery stock.
 After five years as keeper, Pendergrast resigned in 1874, moved to the mainland, and opened a nursery.
+The successfulness of Pendergrast’s orchard is evidenced by the following article from November 5, 1870:

 On May 5, 1889, a bolt of lightning struck the lighthouse, flowed down through the metal stairway, and then scattered at the foot of the stairs without causing serious injury to the lighthouse or its inhabitants.
 A brick oil house was built seventy-five feet west of the dwelling in 1895 to contain the volatile kerosene then used for the light.

-Anna kept her self occupied with housework and looking after her children, and then, after preparing an early supper for the men, she sat down to wait.
+Anna kept herself occupied with housework and looking after her children, and then, after preparing an early supper for the men, she sat down to wait.
 “Women who wait in brightly lighted cities with people all around within call of the voice have no conception what it is to sit and wait for your man on a deserted island, with snow and ice everywhere and no light but the stars.
 I watched the sun go down across the water, waited until its sickly yellowish light had disappeared and the stars came out.
 I kept stoking the fires, for I knew the men would be cold when they came in.”

 Anna sat by the fire all night and by morning was nearly hysterical, but she knew she had to stay strong for her children.
 Though she had never milked the cow before, she set out for the barn to procure milk for the children.
 After assessing the situation, she realized she could never milk the cow in the stall like her husband did, so she got an axe, chopped a hole through the side of the stall, and then reached through and squeezed the milk into a small tin cup.